kailash-manasarovar/statement/docs/timeline/2023/june.md

     ![Trumpet teacher and Gloria receptionist](../../content/images/fake-accounts/Screenshot 2024-11-13 at 20.29.36.png){width=35%}

     My piano teacher for year 4, a young Paqui Fornet Pastor in a rather threatening pose.
-This was posted in March 2024, after what I felt were credible threats to my life when I didn't stop going into practice after the piano concert; the concert which set up to terrorize me into never coming back to the conservatory.
+This was posted in March 2024, after what I felt were credible threats to my life when I didn't stop going into practice after the piano concert; the concert which was set up to terrorize me into never coming back to the conservatory.

     ![Paqui Fornet Pastor 1](../../content/images/fake-accounts/paqui1.png){width=35%}